Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Further Perspectives

+\begin{rem}\rm Question~\ref{ques:generic-absence} is related to the classical Poincar\'e problem~\cite{Poincare1891}, which seeks to bound the degree of an algebraic solution of a differential equation in terms of the degree of the equation itself.
+Lins Neto~\cite{LinsNeto2002} showed that no such universal bound exists in general.
+Thus, to answer Question~\ref{ques:generic-absence} affirmatively, one must exploit additional geometric structure.
+Theorem~\ref{thm:GGL-bound} provides such structure by forcing any rational or elliptic curve to be invariant under a multi-foliation arising from jet differentials. \end{rem}

-S.-Y. Xie would like to thank Daniel Barlet for inspiring discussions on cycle spaces and Yum-Tong Siu for suggesting the use of the direct image theorem.
+{\bf Acknowledgements} \ S.-Y. Xie would like to thank Daniel Barlet for inspiring discussions on cycle spaces and Yum-Tong Siu for suggesting the use of the direct image theorem.
 S.-Y. Xie and L. Hou thank the Tianyuan Mathematics Research Center for its support and excellent research environment.
 We thank Junjiro Noguchi for pointing us to the reference~\cite{Masuda_Noguchi_1996}.
-We thank Yi C. Huang for helpful suggestions concerning the exposition.
+We thank Yi C. Huang and Xuanyu Pan for helpful suggestions concerning the exposition.

+We are grateful to Jianjun Liu and Tao Cui for designing a C\texttt{++} implementation with parallel computing, which independently verified the key vanishing lemmas established in this paper.
+Their work provides a double assurance of the computational results presented here.

-The results of this article were first presented by S.-Y. Xie at \textit{The Seminar on Several Complex Variables and Complex Geometry} (July 27--August 2, 2025), organized by Xiangyu Zhou, Yum-Tong Siu, and John Erik Fornæss.
+The results of this article were first presented by S.-Y. Xie at \textit{The Seminar on Several Complex Variables and Complex Geometry} (July 27--August 2, 2025), organized by Xiangyu Zhou, Yum-Tong Siu, and John Erik Forn\ae ss.